 The Mexican government has exerted, and continues to exert, significant influence over the Mexican economy.
 Mexican governmental actions concerning the economy could have a significant effect on Mexican private sector entities, as well as on market conditions, prices and returns on securities of Mexican issuers, including our securities.
-In the past, our sales of corn flour have been negatively affected by Governmental policies h and we cannot assure that this will not happen again in the future.

-On July 1, 2018, presidential and congressional elections were held, where Andrés Manuel López Obrador, a member of the National Regeneration Movement (Movimiento de Regeneración Nacional) party ("MORENA"), was elected President of Mexico.
-After these recent elections, MORENA has a strong influence in both houses of Congress, which increases when acting along with other aligned parties.
+In the past, the corn flour industry has been negatively affected by Governmental policies, and we cannot assure that this will not happen again in the future, nor can we assure that the Mexican government will not establish price controls or other measures that could negatively impact the corn flour industry and therefore our financial condition and our results of operations.
+On July 1, 2018, presidential and congressional elections were held, where Andrés Manuel López Obrador, a member of the National Regeneration Movement (Movimiento de Regeneración Nacional) Party ("MORENA"), was elected President of Mexico.
+After these recent elections, MORENA has a strong influence in both houses of Congress, which increases when acting along with other aligned Parties.
 It is possible that the new Government makes significant changes to Mexico's governmental policies, including legal reforms.
 We cannot predict the impact that said changes could have in our business, results of operations, financial condition and prospects.